savaonepunch/vue3-weather/README.md

 - Search auto-focuses on page load.
 - Button to clear the search input quickly.

-## Challanges I faced and how I fixed them:
+## Challenges I faced and how I fixed them:

 - The free api plan didnt have access to the previous weather for the day so instead I changed the section to "Forecast" which shows the weather every 3 hours for 24 hours.